Taxing the Rich:

 Governor

-Revenue earmarked to fund the Working Families Tax Credit, B&O tax relief for small businesses, childcare, and school funding.
-Effective 2028 pending legal challenges.
+Revenue earmarked to expand the Working Families Tax Credit, fund free K-12 meals, B&O tax relief for small businesses, and childcare.
+Lawsuit expected to reach the Washington Supreme Court.
+Ballot repeal initiative also underway.

 Projected vs. Actual Revenue